jkachmar/alpine-haskell-stack/README.md

 - `base`
   - Base layer used for all the intermediate build images to follow
-  - Uses a patched version of the [ghcup](https://github.com/haskell/ghcup/) build script
-    - [The patch](docker/ghcup.diff) is used to override `ghcup`'s'
-    configuration stage to use the `gold` linker, which Alpine requires
   - Contains all OS dependencies required to run `ghcup` and `stack`

 - `build-ghc`